mustafashabib/eatPalestine/_recipes/musakhan.md

 ---
 layout: page
+title: Musakhan
-title: Musakhan · Roasted Chicken With Sumac
+subtitle: Roasted Chicken With Sumac
 excerpt: "Spiced and roasted chicken layered between olive oil soaked bread and onions with an abundance of sumac."

 categories: recipes